vivrichards600/friendlytester.github.io/pages/node/basics/4_typesandobjects.md

 var myFunction    = function(){
                        return "Hello";
                    }
-var myObject      = {
-  "myObjectsInt" : 33,
-  "myObjectsString" : "I live in an object"
-}

 // Because myInt is an integer, Node allows me to do math with it
 // If you run this, you should get 330 in the console